Abhisheksabha/Data_Analyst_Internship_Project_1/README.md

 - Particularly for sao paulo city average price value is 107.5
 - Average payment value in sao paulo city is 135.8

+## 7. Relationship between Orders and Review scores

+**Objective:** Analyze how product review scores (ranging from 1 to 5) correlate with order volume.

+**Visualization:** A column chart with review scores on the x-axis and order counts on the y-axis.

+**Key Insights:** A column chart shows rating of 1 corresponds to the longest average shipping time of 13.4 days, while a rating of 5 corresponds to the shortest average shipping time of 6.9 days.

-## 7. Relationship between Shipping days and Review scores
+## 8. Relationship between Shipping days and Review scores

 **Objective:** Examine the relationship between average shipping time and product review scores over time.

-**Visualization:** A bar chart showing average shipping days and corresponding review scores.
+**Visualization:** A dual axes line chart showing average shipping days and corresponding review scores.

-**Key Insights:** A bar chart shows rating of 1 corresponds to the longest average shipping time of 13.4 days, while a rating of 5 corresponds to the shortest average shipping time of 6.9 days.
+**Key Insights:** A line chart shows rating of 1 corresponds to the longest average shipping time of 21.25 days, while a rating of 5 corresponds to the shortest average shipping time of 10.62 days.

 ## Conclusion and Learnings: